let's talk

 Let’s take a look at a detailed overview of pricing factors.

-The average hours to build a website mostly depend on 3 factors:
+The average hours to build a website mostly depend on three factors:

 Let’s take a look at the aspects that affect the average time to create a website from scratch.

-If you are having a digital marketing agency or a software development agency, you will need a website to showcase your services and garner clients.
+If you are a marketing agency or a software development company, you will need a website to showcase your services and attract clients.

-A website with the goal of marketing will take less time as it will not need any type of special customization.
+A website with a marketing goal will take less time as it will not need any type of special customization.
 Moreover, user interaction with such websites is also limited.

 A simple WordPress website will be enough.

-Keep in mind that websites that are made for marketing require more effort on the SEO (search engine optimization) side.
+Keep in mind that websites made for marketing require more effort on the SEO (search engine optimization) side.

 Social media, domain name, and proper optimization of the CMS (content management system) are also important factors to consider.

 Web apps can easily run on any browser and are easy to maintain.
 They are cross-browser-friendly.
-Hence, web apps can take more time for building.
+Hence, web apps can take more time to build.

-Since the objective is to create a custom website, there will be a ton of web design elements and features that require a huge amount of time.
+Since the objective is to create a custom website, there will be a ton of web design elements and features that require time.

 For instance, Google Docs is a web app that allows you to edit, share and download docs.